-- To add or replace PM components, see: - "Adding or Replacing Hot-Swappable Components" on page 240 for hot-swappable components such as network cables, fans, and power supplies - "Adding or Replacing Components That Are Not Hot-Swappable" on page 241 for components such as CPUs and memory or any other component that is not hot-swappable. - "Adding a New NIC" on page 242 for adding new network interface cards (NICs). - To replace a PM or a failed motherboard, NIC, or RAID controller, see "Replacing Physical Machines, Motherboards, NICs, or RAID Controllers" on page 244. - To upgrade both PMs in a running system, see "Upgrading Both Physical Machines In a Running System" on page 247.
+- To add or replace PM components, see: - "Adding or Replacing Hot-Swappable Components" on page 270 for hot-swappable components such as network cables, fans, and power supplies - "Adding or Replacing Components That Are Not Hot-Swappable" on page 271 for components such as CPUs and memory or any other component that is not hot-swappable. - "Adding a New NIC" on page 272 for adding new network interface cards (NICs). - To replace a PM or a failed motherboard, NIC, or RAID controller, see "Replacing Physical Machines, Motherboards, NICs, or RAID Controllers" on page 274. - To replace a PM that is connected to external storage, see "Replacing a Failed Physical Machine Connected to External Storage" on page 277. - To upgrade both PMs in a running system, see "Upgrading Both Physical Machines In a Running System" on page 278.